schvetsov/WebScraper3/Readme.md

         - Press F5 to execute all code, or press F8 continuously to step through the code
         - Press the play button at the top of the VBA editor
     - Back in the spreadsheet in the Developer ribbon
-        a.
-Click on "Insert"
+        1. Click on "Insert"
-        b.
-Click "Button" (it should be the first one)
+        2. Click "Button" (it should be the first one)
-        c.
-Create a button somewhere in the spreadsheet
+        3. Create a button somewhere in the spreadsheet
-        d.
-Right click on the button and select "Assign Macro"
+        4. Right click on the button and select "Assign Macro"
-        e.
-Select the macro that we pasted into Module 1 and click OK
+        5. Select the macro that we pasted into Module 1 and click OK
-        f.
-Now you can click the button to run the macro
+        6. Now you can click the button to run the macro
 7. Watch the addresses populate the spreadsheet!